Molesme Abbey

-Molesme Abbey was a well-known Benedictine monastery in Molesme, in Laignes, Côte-d'Or, Burgundy, on the border of the Dioceses of Langres and Troyes.
+Molesme Abbey was a well-known Benedictine monastery in Molesme, in Laignes, Côte-d'Or, Duchy of Burgundy, on the border of the Dioceses of Langres and Troyes.

 History

 Molesme Abbey was founded in 1075 by Robert, a former prior of the Abbey of Montier-la-Celle near Troyes.
 In 1070 he was appointed abbot of the Abbey of Saint-Michel in Tonnerre, which had become lax in observance of the Benedictine Rule.
 He found the monks reluctant to adopt any reforms and returned to Montier-la-Celle.
 At about this time, he consented to repeated requests from a group of hermits to lead them in founding a new community of austerity of life.
 They settled in 1075 on a piece of land on a hillside by the River Laigne, in the present Molesme, not far from what once was the site of the Gallo-Roman settlement of Vertillum.
 The land had been given to Abbot Robert by Hugo de Norlennac.
 There they built a house and chapel from the branches of trees.
 Here the community lived in extreme poverty until a bishop visited them, and, seeing their need, sent them a supply of food and clothing.

 News of the rigour of the new foundation and of the holiness of its members soon spread and attracted many members of noble families, who in many cases brought with them their worldly possessions.
 These gifts, together with the many benefactions the new abbey received, enabled the community to build a magnificent church and suitable monastic buildings.

 Among the many who were inspired to join Robert at Molesme were Stephen Harding, future leader of the Cistercians, and Bruno of Cologne, future founder of the Carthusian Order.